Shippable/docs/sources/provision/tutorial/provision-gcp-vm-ansible.md

 * Create a project on GCP.
 [Refer to GCP docs to learn how to do this](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-* Create a service account for your project, download and store the `JSON` security key in a secure place.
+* Create a service account for your project.
+Download and save the **JSON** security key.
 [Refer to GCP docs](https://cloud.google.com/compute/docs/access/service-accounts)

 ####2.
 Add necessary Account Integrations